AdamSomers/airinstruments/airdrums/README.txt

 AirBeats - Release Notes

-Note that all kits have the same placeholder sounds, except HipHop which has different placeholder sounds, and Analog Dub which is has a rough draft of the final soundset for that kit.
-Also note most of the buttons have temporary graphics.
+Note that the HipHop kits are still in progress.
+The one in this build is temporary.
+All other kits are nearly final.

 Please send all comments to adam@handwavy.co.
 Thanks!

 Usage:

-- "Air drum" in left or right half of the Leap's field of view to play the L or R sound.
+- "Air drum" in over the Leap's field of view to play one of up to six zones.

+- There are four "strike zone" layouts: 2x1, 3x1, 2x2, 3x2.
+Use keys 1-4 on your keyboard to switch layouts.

 - The application detectects rapid downward movement of your hands.
 You can play in a variety of ways: open hands, finger extended, closed fist (imaginary drumstick), or using tools.